CdpLab/SDWFD/README.md

 Mobile platform: made of resin using 3D printing; Outer circle diameter: 44mm, disc diameter: 22mm.

 Rocker arm: Made of resin using 3D printing.
 Arm length: 13mm.
-Note: In the CAD folder, arm 2 is used for 3D printing and comes with threads.
+Note: In the CAD folder, rocker arm 2 is used for 3D printing and comes with threads.
 And rocker arm 1 is only used for CAD display.

 Rotating ball head: made of aluminum alloy.